Change Your Words, Change Your Mindset: A Simple Guide to Transforming Your Way of Thinking

 5. Change “I can’t” to “I can” or “I’m working on it”

-Saying “I can’t” closes the door to possibility.
+Saying “I can’t” shuts the door on new possibilities.

-Instead, use “I can’t” or “I’m working on it” to keep your mindset open to growth and improvement.
+Instead, try saying “I can” or “I’m working on it” to keep your mind open to growth and improvement.

 Example Shifts: